hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 end
 ```

-Let's prepare our application for releases:
+We are ready to prepare our application for releases:

 ```
 $ mix release.init
 ```

-And edit the runtime configuration:
+Let's edit the runtime configuration:

 ```elixir
 # config/runtime.exs